Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 by expanding your perspective and bringing joy.

 So, don't be a "[programming-language-X] developer".
-Be a software engineer who just happens to currently use tool/language X most.
+Be a software engineer who just happens to currently use language X most, because it is the right tool for the job at hand.

 And if you don't know something, don't be scared to openly admit it.